 The ingredients in mankind’s greatest invention – beer – are surprisingly simple.
 It’s the different combinations of these ingredients that creates the huge variety you’ll see spread across supermarket shelves and taproom menus.

 Let’s start at the start.
-Beer is made from four things: grains, hops, yeast and water.
+Beer is made from four ingredients: grains, hops, yeast and water.

 The grains used in beer are usually malted barley (barley grains that have been soaked in water).
 The starches from these are turned into sugars which interact with the yeast to make alcohol during the fermentation process.

 Other components in the beer called dextrins affect the viscosity of the drink (thickness, as opposed to wateriness).
 Also known as the mouthfeel.
 And the proteins they contain contribute to the thickness of the head on top of your pint.

 And, of course, they affect the flavour.
 The malt flavour is one you’ll notice in contrast to the hops.
 ‘Malty’ beers tend to be darker, stronger and sweeter.

 Hops are the flowers of the hop plant, Humulus lupulus.
 The job of hops is to work as a bittering, flavouring and stability agent within the beer.
 They’re usually added to the boil stage in brewing, where the necessary compounds within them are brought out under heat.